Meet our Board of Directors

 Graduated in Information Technology and Post Graduated in Computer Networks, Ricardo Prudenciato’s career has always been totally focused on Linux and Open Source technologies, mainly working with support and administration of systems and their services.

-In 20 years of experience, he has worked in most of the levels that a Linux professional will go throutgh in his career, from intern to senior, leading and coordinating teams.
+In 20 years of experience, he has worked in most of the levels that a Linux professional will go through in his career, from intern to senior, leading and coordinating teams.
 He also had the opportunity to work in different types of companies, from small to large organizations such as IBM, Portugal Telecom and Vivo (Brazil).

 In the last 5 years his focus has been on teaching and mentoring professionals in their journeys with Linux and Open Source, sharing the knowledge acquired over the years, through online training focused on Linux and especially on LPI Certifications.